rust-lang/rust/text/0000-unstable-sort.md

 **Q: Why is `slice::sort` stable?**<br>
 A: Because stability is a good default.
 A programmer might call a sort function without checking in the documentation whether it is stable or unstable.
-It is very inutitive to assume stability, so having `slice::sort` perform unstable sorting might cause unpleasant surprises.
+It is very intuitive to assume stability, so having `slice::sort` perform unstable sorting might cause unpleasant surprises.

 **Q: Why does `slice::sort` allocate?**<br>